thephez/dash-docs/_includes/devdoc/example_transactions.md

 The raw transaction RPCs allow users to create custom transactions and delay broadcasting those transactions.
-However, mistakes made in raw transactions may not be detected by Bitcoin Core, and a number of raw transaction users have permanently lost large numbers of satoshis, so please be careful using raw transactions on mainnet.
+However, mistakes made in raw transactions may not be detected by Dash Core, and a number of raw transaction users have permanently lost large numbers of duffs, so please be careful using raw transactions on mainnet.

 This subsection covers one of the simplest possible raw transactions.

 <div markdown="1" class="multicode">
 {% highlight bash %}
-> bitcoin-cli -regtest listunspent
+> dash-cli -regtest listunspent
 {% endhighlight %}
 {% highlight json %}
 [